ekarademir/thorlabs-kinesis/README.md

 Code structure in the original DLLs is transferred 1-1, even though it could have benefited from some refactoring.
 This makes easier to map examples given in Thorlabs' documentation.

+## Using

+At it's current stage this module only provides bindings.
+So, basic mapping of C code provided with the Kinesis documentation should be enough to use the module. **However** you have to make sure that DLLs are in the PATH.
+For that, you can add the Kinesis folder to PATH.